Royal Caribbean Group (NYSE:RCL) Given New $95.00 Price Target at The Goldman Sachs Group

-Royal Caribbean Group (NYSE:RCL) had its price target boosted by research analysts at The Goldman Sachs Group from $76.00 to $95.00 in a research note issued to investors on Wednesday, The Fly reports.
-The brokerage currently has a “neutral” rating on the stock.
-The Goldman Sachs Group’s price target suggests a potential upside of 17.18% from the company’s previous close.
-The analysts noted that the move was a valuation call.
+Royal Caribbean Group (NYSE:RCL) had its target price upped by The Goldman Sachs Group from $76.00 to $95.00 in a report released on Tuesday morning, Benzinga reports.
+The firm currently has a neutral rating on the stock.

-RCL has been the topic of a number of other reports.
-UBS Group lifted their price target on shares of Royal Caribbean Group from $79.00 to $116.00 and gave the company a “buy” rating in a research report on Wednesday, March 24th.
-Macquarie upgraded shares of Royal Caribbean Group from a “neutral” rating to an “outperform” rating in a research note on Tuesday, March 2nd.
-Credit Suisse Group lifted their price objective on shares of Royal Caribbean Group from $76.00 to $117.00 and gave the stock an “outperform” rating in a report on Wednesday, February 24th.
-Morgan Stanley lifted their price objective on shares of Royal Caribbean Group from $35.00 to $50.00 and gave the stock an “underweight” rating in a report on Friday, January 8th.
-Finally, JPMorgan Chase & Co. boosted their price target on shares of Royal Caribbean Group from $100.00 to $110.00 and gave the company an “overweight” rating in a report on Monday, March 22nd.
-Two investment analysts have rated the stock with a sell rating, six have issued a hold rating and nine have issued a buy rating to the company.
-The company currently has a consensus rating of “Hold” and a consensus target price of $75.40.
+A number of other brokerages have also recently issued reports on RCL.
+JPMorgan Chase & Co. raised their target price on Royal Caribbean Group from $100.00 to $110.00 and gave the stock an overweight rating in a report on Monday, March 22nd.
+Morgan Stanley lifted their target price on Royal Caribbean Group from $50.00 to $61.00 and gave the company an underweight rating in a research report on Friday.
+Truist Securities lifted their target price on Royal Caribbean Group from $48.00 to $68.00 in a research report on Monday, March 15th.
+Macquarie raised Royal Caribbean Group from a neutral rating to an outperform rating in a research report on Tuesday, March 2nd.
+Finally, Berenberg Bank lifted their target price on Royal Caribbean Group from $55.00 to $70.00 and gave the company a sell rating in a research report on Wednesday, April 21st.
+Two research analysts have rated the stock with a sell rating, six have assigned a hold rating and nine have given a buy rating to the company.
+The stock presently has an average rating of Hold and an average target price of $77.13.

-Royal Caribbean Group (NYSE:RCL) last released its quarterly earnings results on Sunday, February 21st.
-The company reported ($5.02) earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of ($5.20) by $0.18.
-Royal Caribbean Group had a negative net margin of 24.36% and a negative return on equity of 25.20%.
-The company had revenue of $34.10 million for the quarter, compared to analysts’ expectations of $42.86 million.
-During the same period last year, the company earned $1.42 EPS.
-The firm’s revenue for the quarter was down 98.6% compared to the same quarter last year.
-As a group, equities research analysts expect that Royal Caribbean Group will post -18.31 EPS for the current year.
+Royal Caribbean Group (NYSE:RCL) last issued its earnings results on Sunday, February 21st.
+The company reported ($5.02) earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of ($5.20) by $0.18.
+Royal Caribbean Group had a negative return on equity of 25.20% and a negative net margin of 24.36%.
+The firm had revenue of $34.10 million for the quarter, compared to analysts’ expectations of $42.86 million.
+During the same quarter last year, the business earned $1.42 earnings per share.
+The company’s revenue was down 98.6% compared to the same quarter last year.
+As a group, sell-side analysts expect that Royal Caribbean Group will post -18.31 EPS for the current year.

-In related news, CFO Jason T. Liberty sold 3,000 shares of Royal Caribbean Group stock in a transaction on Monday, April 12th.
-The shares were sold at an average price of $88.77, for a total value of $266,310.00.
-Following the transaction, the chief financial officer now owns 93,789 shares in the company, valued at approximately $8,325,649.53.
-The sale was disclosed in a filing with the SEC, which is available through the SEC website.
-Also, CFO Jason T. Liberty sold 34,778 shares of Royal Caribbean Group stock in a transaction on Monday, April 5th.
-The stock was sold at an average price of $90.17, for a total transaction of $3,135,932.26.
-Following the completion of the transaction, the chief financial officer now owns 115,251 shares in the company, valued at approximately $10,392,182.67.
+In other Royal Caribbean Group news, CFO Jason T. Liberty sold 3,000 shares of the company’s stock in a transaction dated Monday, April 12th.
+The stock was sold at an average price of $88.77, for a total value of $266,310.00.
+Following the completion of the transaction, the chief financial officer now owns 93,789 shares of the company’s stock, valued at approximately $8,325,649.53.
+The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CAO Henry L. Pujol sold 15,208 shares of the stock in a transaction dated Wednesday, April 7th.
+The shares were sold at an average price of $95.00, for a total value of $1,444,760.00.
+Following the completion of the sale, the chief accounting officer now directly owns 39,544 shares of the company’s stock, valued at approximately $3,756,680.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders sold 76,688 shares of company stock valued at $6,980,182.
+Insiders have sold a total of 76,688 shares of company stock valued at $6,980,182 in the last three months.
 13.09% of the stock is owned by insiders.

-A number of institutional investors have recently made changes to their positions in the business.
-Claudia M.P.
-Batlle CRP R LLC bought a new stake in shares of Royal Caribbean Group during the 3rd quarter valued at about $25,000.
-Jeppson Wealth Management LLC purchased a new position in Royal Caribbean Group in the 3rd quarter worth about $26,000.
-Regent Peak Wealth Advisors LLC purchased a new position in Royal Caribbean Group in the 4th quarter worth about $26,000.
-Childress Capital Advisors LLC purchased a new position in Royal Caribbean Group in the 4th quarter worth about $26,000.
-Finally, Lederer & Associates Investment Counsel CA purchased a new position in Royal Caribbean Group in the 1st quarter worth about $26,000.
-59.07% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors have recently modified their holdings of RCL.
+IMS Capital Management increased its holdings in Royal Caribbean Group by 0.9% during the 1st quarter.
+IMS Capital Management now owns 15,240 shares of the company’s stock valued at $1,305,000 after purchasing an additional 140 shares during the period.
+Moors & Cabot Inc. raised its stake in Royal Caribbean Group by 3.9% during the 4th quarter.
+Moors & Cabot Inc. now owns 4,040 shares of the company’s stock valued at $303,000 after buying an additional 150 shares during the last quarter.
+Advisor Partners LLC raised its stake in Royal Caribbean Group by 0.9% during the 3rd quarter.
+Advisor Partners LLC now owns 17,566 shares of the company’s stock valued at $1,137,000 after buying an additional 157 shares during the last quarter.
+Blair William & Co.
+IL increased its stake in shares of Royal Caribbean Group by 1.4% in the 4th quarter.
+Blair William & Co.
+IL now owns 11,624 shares of the company’s stock worth $868,000 after purchasing an additional 164 shares in the last quarter.
+Finally, Sequoia Financial Advisors LLC increased its stake in Royal Caribbean Group by 1.0% in the 4th quarter.
+Sequoia Financial Advisors LLC now owns 19,264 shares of the company’s stock worth $1,439,000 after buying an additional 198 shares in the last quarter.
+59.07% of the stock is owned by hedge funds and other institutional investors.

 Royal Caribbean Group operates as a cruise company worldwide.
 The company operates cruises under the Royal Caribbean International, Celebrity Cruises, Azamara, and Silversea Cruises brands, which comprise a range of itineraries that call on approximately 1,000 destinations.
 As of December 31, 2020, it operated 61 ships with an aggregate capacity of approximately 137,930 berths.